Questions about Dance in school

 Yes.
 Our online program is our newest and most exciting innovation.
 It combines curriculum based dance content with cool moves to create an awesome program for both teachers and students.

-The online program offers a wide variety of teacher resources including lesson plans, curriculum links, resources, criteria sheets, reflection questions and extension activities.
+The online program offers a full library of teacher resources.
+This includes lesson plans, curriculum links, criteria sheets, reflection questions and extension activities.

 Teachers will be fully supported for the duration of the online program.
 2 x1 hour PD sessions are offered to the teachers – one at the beginning of the program and the second at a time of the schools choosing.
 These PD sessions will focus on how to safely implement the dance program and the effective use of the teacher resources.